 - Comprehensive Evaluation: Following the confidential phone intake screening, a comprehensive assessment at NEED supports individuals and their loved ones in evaluating problematic eating behaviors.
 A full assessment includes thorough evaluation by a licensed nurse practitioner, a licensed social worker or psychologist, and our Medical Director.
 Because eating disorders are multifaceted illnesses, this evaluation assesses an individual’s medical, psychological, social, behavioral, cognitive, dietary and emotional needs.
 Our intake team works closely with individuals and their loved ones, physicians, therapists and/or dietitians to craft a customized eating disorder treatment plan based on expert recommendations.
 If treatment is required at NEED, we recommend the level of care that prioritizes safety and offers the best chance of success in recovery.

-- Partial Hospitalization Program (PHP): Our PHP provides eating disorder care eight hours per day, five days per week.
-Off-campus housing options are available.
+- Partial Hospitalization Program (PHP): Our PHP provides eating disorder care 5 hours per day, five days per week via our new virtual format.
 This level of care is recommended when an eating disorder is seriously impacting a patient’s life, creating necessity for intensive treatment.
 Alongside supportive peers, a nursing team and clinical staff, patients complete breakfast, lunch, and two snacks each day while in the program.
 There is a strong emphasis on normalized eating and on the development of a safety plan for how to carry out regular eating in a patient’s home environment.
 Programming includes sessions with our Medical Director, therapists, nurses, and dietitians in both group and individual settings.
 Support people participate in weekly group and individual sessions focusing on psychoeducation, safety boundaries, accountability in the home and behavioral modification.
 Patients receive group therapy consistently throughout the day and weekly individual therapy.
 A referral to PHP depends on the severity of a patient’s eating disorder symptoms and follows a comprehensive evaluation.
 A decision to begin PHP is made collaboratively with the patient, their support and our treatment team.

 - Intensive Outpatient Program (IOP): Our IOP provides eating disorder care three hours per day, three days per week.
 On each treatment day, patients complete two group therapy sessions and one meal with the support of peers and clinical staff.
 One treatment day per week includes two multifamily groups that join support people to address a range of topics including psychoeducation, behavioral modification, problem-solving, communication and relapse prevention.
-Groups are conducted by a licensed clinical social worker, registered dietitian, and/or our Medical Director.
+Groups are conducted by our Program Director, a licensed clinician and/or a registered dietitian.
 A referral to IOP generally follows a successful completion of PHP; however, can be a level of care that an individual directly admits to, depending on illness severity, and other psychosocial considerations.

 If you are experiencing anorexia nervosa relapse, bulimia nervosa relapse, or binge eating disorder relapse, all of these services can be useful for your journey in recovery.
 Please don’t hesitate to call us.